 Traditional and Roth Contribution Limits

-Are you wanting to contribue to your retirement accounts?
-Make sure you know your IRA contribution Limits.
+Are you wanting to contribute to your retirement accounts?
+Make sure you know your IRA Contribution Limits.
 The limits can change year to year or every couple of years so it is vital to make sure you are sure you know what the specific contribution limits are for the particular year you are contributing to.

 Situations that will affect what you can contribute

 The basic contribution numbers are good to be aware of but they are not the say all.
 You need to know that depending on your specific situation it could change what you can contribute.

 For instance, if you are 70 1/2 or older you cannot contribute to your Traditional IRA anymore.
 Although, you can still contribute to a Roth IRA.

 If you file a joint return and only one of you have has taxable compensation, you and your spouse can both make IRA contributions.
 You must remember though that your combined contributions cannot be more than the taxable compensation that you reported on your return.